 Can You Bring Computers in Hand Luggage?

 Yes, you can bring computers in your carry-on bags.
-But it is much better and more secure than you can bring it in checked luggage.
-This way, you won’t have to be worried about it being thrown or broken during the flight.
-But if you are bringing it on a plane for some reason, you must put it in an extra bin for screening due to safety issues.
+Infact, it is much better and more secure than bringing it in checked luggage.
+This way, you don’t need to be worried about it being thrown or broken during the flight.
+But if you are bringing it in checked luggage for some reason, you must put it in an extra bin for screening due to safety issues.